beskay/ERC721B/README.md

 It was **not designed with user safety** in mind.
 You should thoroughly read the contract before using it for your own project.

 I **do not give any warranties** and **will not be liable for any loss** incurred through any use of this codebase.

+## FAQ

+### How does it compare to ERC721A?

+ERC721A is designed with user safety in mind, ERC721B is designed for maximum gas savings.
+Its a "lightweight" ERC721A contract, so to say.
+This contract is still absolutely fine and safe to use, just remember that calling balanceOf() and tokenOfOwnerByIndex() on chain should be avoided.

+### How can i save even more gas?

+If you dont want to support minting to smart contracts, you can use the **_mint_** function instead of **_safeMint_**.
+This saves you another ~8k gas, since **_\_checkOnERC721Received_** wont be called.
+Make sure that smart contracts wont be able to mint to prevent loss of NFTs, e.g. by using a whitelist.

+### Why is the contract marked as abstract?

+The contract is marked as abstract because the **tokenURI** function is not implemented.

 ## Acknowledgements